Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Introduction

-There is, of course, a considerable literature, mostly within computer science, that aims to apply cryptography to economics.
-Possibly most prominent is the exploding study of blockchain protocols such as Bitcoin, reviewing even a small portion of which would be outside of the scope of this paper.
-The main goal there, however, is not secrecy (at least not from non-third-parties) but rather decentralization.
-Closer to our paper is the somewhat older literature within mechanism design that focuses on the privacy of player types/valuations (for auctions, see, e.g., \citealp{Brandt2006,ParkesRST2008,ParkesRT2009,MicaliR2014,FerreiraW2020}; for matching mechanisms, see, e.g., \citealp{DoernerES2016}; for more general mechanisms, see \citealp{IzmalkovLM2011}; see \citealp{HauptH2022} for a non-cryptographic approach).
-In these papers, however, the mechanism is commonly known, and the challenge is to evaluate the commonly known mechanism without revealing the types of the players.
-Our focus is different, conceptually and technically: we focus on the secrecy of the mechanism itself, which introduces new challenges such as proving/certifying certain properties of the hidden information (e.g., IR and IC).
-In the age of social networks, it is indeed not far fetched to have settings in which companies value their privacy considerably more than users do.
-Another difference is that hiding the players' types without a mediator or physical means involves enlarging the action spaces of players, which creates theoretical room for various threats, and hence degrades strategic properties.
-In contrast, our protocols are direct-revelation protocols: from the point of view of the players, they are strategically equivalent to traditional protocols.
-The ``only'' difference between our zero-knowledge protocols and traditional protocols is the way the mechanism is described and outcomes are argued about.
-In \cref{extensions}, we introduce several extensions of our framework, one of which combines our approach with that of this previous literature, to hide both the mechanism and type reports.
+Several papers, mostly within computer science, aim to apply cryptography to economics.
+Closest to our paper is the literature within mechanism design that focuses on the privacy of player types/valuations (for auctions, see, e.g., \citealp{Brandt2006,ParkesRST2008,ParkesRT2009,MicaliR2014,FerreiraW2020}; and see \citealp{BogetoftCDGJKNNNPST09} for a real-life application to auctioning allowances for growing sugar beets in Denmark; for matching mechanisms, see, e.g., \citealp{DoernerES2016}; for more general mechanisms, see \citealp{IzmalkovLM2011}; see \citealp{HauptH2022} for a non-cryptographic approach).
+In these papers, in contrast to ours, the mechanism is \emph{commonly known}, and the challenge is to run this commonly known mechanism without revealing the types of the players.
+Our focus is different, conceptually and technically: We focus on the secrecy of \emph{the mechanism itself}, which introduces new challenges both on the modeling/desiderata side---e.g., modeling commitment without disclosure---and on the technical side---e.g., proving/certifying certain properties of the hidden information (e.g., IR and IC; or IR, limited liability, and the optimal level of effort to exert).
+In the age of social networks, it is indeed not far-fetched to have settings in which companies value their privacy considerably more than users do.

-Additional extensions introduced in \cref{extensions} are to mechanisms with private actions rather than private information (e.g., hiding contracts from the agents that sign them in principal--agent problems while only revealing certain properties of the contract to the agents), as well as applications beyond mechanism design, such as players committing to hidden strategies in sequential games while only proving certain properties of these strategies, or implementing a correlated equilibrium (which \citealp{DodisHR2000,DodisR2007,Katz2008} leverage cryptography to do for a \emph{commonly known} correlated equilibrium by replacing a mediator with cheap talk) that is known \emph{only} to a principal and to none of the players (only proving its obedience to the players using zero-knowledge proofs).